-I decided to volunteer and when our 3 boys were all at school it was time for me to do the Autism Swim course and become qualified, that was 30 years ago
+I decided to volunteer and when our 3 boys were all at school it was time for me to do the Austswim swim course and become qualified, that was 30 years ago.

 I am now qualified in Teacher of Swimming and Water Safety as well as a Baby and Infant, Competitive Strokes, People with Disabilities and my latest qualification is with Autism Swim.